True (Spandau Ballet song): Cover versions

-Will.i.am and Fergie of the American pop-rap act Black Eyed Peas covered "True" for the 2004 Adam Sandler–Drew Barrymore film 50 First Dates.
+will.i.am and Fergie of the American pop-rap act The Black Eyed Peas covered "True" for the 2004 Adam Sandler–Drew Barrymore film 50 First Dates.
 Matthew Sheby of Soundtrack.net liked their hip-hop version, and Spence D of IGN thought it was a "pretty true rendition".
 American indie rock singer-songwriter Cary Brothers recorded it for the 2005 superhero comedy film Sky High and received differing opinions.
 Soundtrack.Net's Brian McVickar thought it was "certainly a winner among this [soundtrack] collection", while Heather Phares of AllMusic only found it "blandly pleasant".

 Canadian-born American singer Paul Anka released a version of the song in 2005 on his album Rock Swings, with most critics noting that his cover was one of the better songs included.
 Michael Fremer of Analog Planet speculated that the arrangement was inspired by "Li'l Darlin'" and felt that it "gives the melancholic song a sophisticated lilt, over which Anka sells the lyrics with a powerful, assertive reading.
 If you didn't know the original, you'd think the tune was originally written for big band treatment."
 Jazz Times's Christopher Loudon wrote, "When Rock Swings is good, it’s very good – most notably on introspective ballads like Spandau Ballet’s 'True'."
 John Kappes of The Plain Dealer explained, "Some of the material works as well as you might think; Spandau Ballet's 'True' was, after all, an easy-listening track waiting to happen from the start."
 The Village Voices Franklin Bruno, however, felt that the album's "several attempts to negotiate impressionistic lyrics (Spandau Ballet's 'True,' Billy Idol's 'Eyes Without a Face') as though they possessed narrative content are comically misguided."
 Upon confessing that he had heard the Anka version, Hadley chuckled, "It was a bit strange," and admitted to performing the song with a swing orchestra.
 He could only concede, "It kind of works.
 It's very unusual.
 I think when people wanna hear me sing it, they wanna hear me sing the straight version."